 Portsmouth v U.S, 260 U.S. 327 (firing cannonballs over private property is an appropriation of said property) .
 Even when the “space” is occupied by water “title necessarily carries with it control over the waters above them whenever the lands are subjected to use.”
 Illinois Central v.
 Illinois, 146 US 387 @452 – US Supreme Court 1892

 ‘Cuius est solum, eius est usque ad coelum et ad inferos’ W, Blackstone Commentaries (1765), Bury v.
 Pope, Cro.
 Eliz.
 118 [78 Eng.
 Rep. 375] (1587), Baron Bernstein of Leigh v Skyviews and General Ltd QB 479: quoting Bouvé, Private Ownership of Airspace, 1 Air Law Rev. 232, 246–248,see also Corpus Juris Civilis, Accursius

 Fédération Aéronautique Internationale is the international body defining the boundary of ‘space’.
-While the US Air Force and NASA define the limit to be 50 miles (80 kilometres) above sea level.
+While the US Air Force and NASA define the vertical limit to be 50 miles (or 80 kilometres) above sea level.

 Section 6(a) of the Air Commerce Act of 1926, Pub.
 L. No. 69-254, 44 Stat.
 568, 572, as amended by the Civil Aeronautics Act of 1938, Pub.
 L. No. 75-706, 52 Stat.
 973, codified at 49 USC § 176 (a) (1940)

 19 CFR 122.49b for purposes of national security ‘Territorial Airspace of the United States’ means the airspace over the United States, its territories, and possessions, and the airspace over the territorial waters.